Open verdict: Notable open verdicts

 In May 1961, a fire broke out in the Top Storey Club in Bolton, Greater Manchester.
 Nineteen people died in the fire (fourteen in the fire and five who jumped from windows on the eighth floor) but despite an investigation by the police and fire brigade, no actual cause for the fire could be given and the coroner recorded an open verdict on all who died in the fire.

-The 1972 inquest in to the death by hanging of sailor Nigel Tetley returned an open verdict.
+The 1972 inquest into the death by hanging of sailor Nigel Tetley returned an open verdict.
 The attending pathologist noted that the circumstances suggested masochistic sexual activity rather than suicide.

 The 1978 death of Keith Moon, drummer for The Who, was given an open verdict, with the inquest being unable to determine if his death was accidental or the result of suicide.

 In 1982, the jury returned an open verdict on the death of Helen Smith, a British nurse who had fallen to her death in Saudi Arabia during a party; this was interpreted as a rejection of the theory that Smith had accidentally fallen, and a victory for her father Ron Smith's claim that she had been killed.

 In February 1997, actor Barry Evans was found dead in his home by police.
 The police discovered Evans' body in his living room after going to the house to tell him they had recovered his stolen car which had been reported missing the day before.
 The cause of his death has never been confirmed.
 The coroner found a blow to Evans' head and also found high levels of alcohol in his system.
 A short written will was found on a table next to his body, and a spilled packet of aspirin (bearing a pre-decimalisation price tag indicating that the pack was at least 26 years old) was found on the floor, although the coroner concluded that Evans had not taken any of these.
 An open verdict was eventually given.
 An 18-year-old man was arrested but later released without charge due to insufficient evidence.